ultradns/terraform-provider-ultradns/docs/resources/sfpool.md

 # Resource: ultradns_sfpool

-Use this resource to manage Simple Monitor/Failover (SF) pool records in UltraDNS
+Use this resource to manage Simple Monitor/Failover (SF) pool records in UltraDNS.

 ## Example Usage